Ravenow/spring-data-commons/readme.md

+__Forked version with support of custom queryDsl operators via query params for 1.13.x branch.__

 # Spring Data Commons

 [Spring Data Commons](http://projects.spring.io/spring-data/) is part of the umbrella Spring Data project that provides shared infrastructure across the Spring Data projects.
 It contains technology neutral repository interfaces as well as a metadata model for persisting Java classes.